 Roasted Seasonal Vegetable with Quinoa Recipe Instructions:

 Preheat the oven to 425 degrees.

-In a large bowl, add all the cut vegetables and add 1 tablespoon granulated garlic, Salt, Pepper, and 4 tablespoon of Olive oil.
+Add all the cut vegetables and 1 tablespoon of granulated garlic, Salt, Pepper, and 4 tablespoon of Olive oil in a large bowl.
 Toss all the veggies.
 Add more olive oil if needed.
 It should be a little oily.

-Use two baking sheets and cut the bowl of veggies in half and place evenly on both sheets.
+Use two baking sheets, cut the bowl of veggies in half, and place evenly on both sheets.
 Place in the oven for 20-30 minutes.
 Pull out and turn over at the 15-minute point.

 While cooking the veggies, add the water, quinoa, salt, pepper, and parsley (minced) to the saucepan.
-Bring to a boil and lower heat and cover for 15 minutes.
-Check around 12 minutes to see if the water evaporated.
+Bring to a boil, lower the heat, and cover for 15 minutes.
+Check for around 12 minutes to see if the water has evaporated.
 If it did, you could add ¼ cup more water to help it continue cooking without burning the pan.
 It’s done when it is translucent in color.
 Set aside.

 Add a scoop of quinoa (cooked) to the plate and lay the roasted veggies on top.
-If you find that the veggies seem dry, you can add a little more olive oil drizzled on top.
+If the veggies seem dry, you can add a little more olive oil drizzled on top.

 Below is the finished product on a bed of quinoa.
 What do you think?
 Would you make this?
-My family loved this dish and it was enough for leftovers the next day.
+My family loved this Roasted Seasonal Vegetable dish; it was enough for leftovers the next day.
 Yay!
-If you want to add protein, you can add some Romano cheese or parmesan cheese to the top.
+If you want protein, add some Romano cheese or parmesan cheese to the top.

-Below are some additional roasted vegetable posts that are from our website and others online.
+Below are some additional Roasted Seasonal Vegetable posts from our website and others online.
 Check them out.
 The caps title is from our blog.